 Due to their fleece, sheep in poor body condition are often hard to spot.
 Since goats carry much of their body fat in their abdomen it is also hard to spot animals in poor body condition.
 Producers must become experts at body condition scoring.
-Refer to Body Condition Scoring in the Nutrition module.
+See Appendix 4, Body Condition Score.
 An approach to diagnosing causes of weight loss is described in Chapter 23, Treatment Protocols for Disease.